-I'm a reporter at the weekly Malheur Enterprise in eastern Oregon, but was raised in the emerging news desert of the Inland Empire.
+I was raised in the emerging news desert of the Inland Empire.
 My family used to get copies of the Redlands Daily Facts, Riverside Press-Enterprise and New York Times, but like many families, turned digital.
 My local papers are now owned by absentee hedge funds, although a start up has been gaining traction.

 I studied journalism, with a minor in law and society, at Cal Poly, San Luis Obispo, where I worked as a reporter for all four years at the campus paper, Mustang News.
 I took a quarter break from the paper to work with New Times, an alt-weekly with a community focus born in the democratic media explosion of the 1980's.
 My senior year, I took a quarter studying European journalism, mostly in the Netherlands, Switzerland and Hungary, using free social archives.
 My senior project was a series of interviews with successful new-age publishers, from California to Switzerland, and from non-profits to free print-only papers.